ajksharma/dda-serverspec-crate/README.md

            {:name "nano"}]}
 ```
 The serverspec config file determines the tests that are executed.
 For example the part containing ```{:path "/root"}``` checks if the folder ```/root``` exists.
-There are different types of tests that can be configured.
-The exact details can be found in the reference below.
+There are different types of tests that can be used.
+More details can be found in the reference below.

 ## Reference